rook/rook/design/ceph/ceph-external-cluster.md

 1. Load the yaml file into the local cluster
    * `kubectl create -f <config.yaml>`

-The CephCluster CRD will have a new property “external” to indicate whether the cluster is external.
+The CephCluster CRD will have a new property "external" to indicate whether the cluster is external.
 If true, the local operator will implement the described behavior.
 Other CRDs such as CephBlockPool, CephFilesystem, and CephObjectStore do not need this property since they all belong to the cluster and will effectively inherit the external property.